 - When is an organization’s data and technology infrastructure ready to use advanced pattern recognition and machine learning

-- Who is involved in creating a data culture and what are the best practices related to this type of technology and change management
+- Who helps create a data culture.
+And what are the best practices related to this type of technology and change management

 - What are the 5 main steps to creating a data culture around failure reduction (definition, investigation, selection, implementation, and iteration)